Audio Manager Library

 - audio concurrency policy management

 - audio device monitoring and mounting (for example, headset, A2DP, HDMI)

-The use of the audio manager is optional, but a client that chooses not to use audio manager will be managed as a "default" type audio stream, which will have few privileges associated with it.
-Applications that wish tighter integration with the audio system will need to use the audio manager if any of the above features are desired.
+The use of the audio manager is optional, but if you choose not to use audio manager, audio in your application is managed as a "default" type audio stream and has few privileges associated with it.
+You would use the Audio Manager library when you want your application to have tighter integration with the audio system or if you want to use any of the above features.